sdmx-twg/sdmx-json/structure-message/docs/1-sdmx-json-field-guide.md

 In addition, `constraint` has the following properties:

+* type - *String* *optional*.
+The type attribute indicates whether this constraint states what data is actually present for the constraint attachment ("Actual"), or if it defines what content is allowed ("Allowed").
+The default value is "Actual", meaning the data actually present for the constraint attachment.
 * constraintAttachment - *Object* *optional*.
 The *[constraintAttachment](#constraintAttachment)* object describes the collection of constrainable artefacts that the constraint is attached to.
 * cubeRegions - *Array* *optional*.
 A list of of *[cubeRegion](#cubeRegion)* objects.
 CubeRegion describes a set of dimension values which define a region and attributes which relate to the region for the purpose of describing a constraint.
 * dataKeySets - *Array* *optional*.
 A list of of *[dataKeySet](#dataKeySet)* objects.
 DataKeySet defines a collection of full or partial data keys.
 * metadataKeySets - *Array* *optional*.
 A list of *[metadataKeySet](#metadataKeySet)* objects.
 MetadataKeySet defines a collection of metadata keys.
 * metadataTargetRegions - *Array* *optional*.
 A list of of *[metadataTargetRegion](#metadataTargetRegion)* objects.
 Describes a set of target object values for a given report structure which define a region, and the metadata attribute which relate to the target for the purpose of describing a constraint.
+* referencePeriod - *Object* *optional*.
+The *[referencePeriod](#referencePeriod)* is used to report start date and end date constraints.
+* releaseCalendar - *Object* *optional*.
+The *[releaseCalendar](#releaseCalendar)* defines dates on which the constrained data is to be made available.

 Example:

 	{
+		"type": "Allowed",
 		"id": "EXR_CONSTRAINTS",
 		"version": "1.0",
 		"agencyID": "ECB",